Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: EVENT GENERATION AND ANALYSIS METHODOLOGY

-where C is the normalization constant and $T_{kin}$ is the kinetic freeze-out temperature.
-It is observed that at LHC/RHIC, the low-$p_{\rm{T}}$ part ($< 3 $ GeV/c) is well explained by the Boltzmann-Gibbs Blast Wave model taking radial flow into account, but the high-$p_{\rm{T}} $ spectra do not follow Boltzmann type distribution.
+where C is the normalization constant and $T$ is the temperature.
+It is observed that at LHC/RHIC, the low-$p_{\rm{T}}$ part ($< 3 $ GeV/c) is well explained by the Boltzmann-Gibbs Blast Wave model taking radial flow into account in pp, pA, and AA collisions~\cite{Ghosh:2014eqa,ALICE:2019hno,ALICE:2013mez}, but the high-$p_{\rm{T}} $ spectra do not follow Boltzmann type distribution~\cite{Bhattacharyya:2015hya}.
 This could be because of possible pQCD processes, which have a power-law contribution to the spectra.

-To explain the whole range of $p_{\rm{T}}$-spectra, one has to take care of the power law contribution at high-$p_{\rm{T}}$~\cite{Michael:1977, Michael:1979, Arnison}.
+To explain the whole range of $p_{\rm{T}}$-spectra, one has to take care of the power-law contribution at high-$p_{\rm{T}}$~\cite{Michael:1977, Michael:1979, Arnison}.
 Hagedorn proposed an empirical formula to describe the whole $p_{\rm{T}}$ range, in which high-$p_{\rm{T}}$ region follows a power-law function, while the low-$p_{\rm{T}}$ follows an exponential function~\cite{Hagedorn}.
 A similar kind of observation also can be found with the thermodynamically consistent form of the Tsallis distribution function having a functional form, given by: